Confrontation Clause: Testimonial hearsay

 In 2004, in Crawford v.
 Washington, the Supreme Court of the United States significantly redefined the application of the Sixth Amendment's right to confrontation.
 In Crawford, the Supreme Court changed the inquiry from whether the evidence offered had an "indicia of reliability" to whether the evidence is testimonial hearsay.
-The Crawford Court decided the key issue was whether the evidence was testimonial because of the Sixth Amendment's use of the word "witness."
-Quoting a 1828 dictionary, the Court explained that a witness is one who "bear[s] testimony" and that "testimony" refers to a "solemn declaration or affirmation made for the purpose of establishing some fact."
+The Crawford Court decided the key issue was whether the evidence was testimonial because of the Sixth Amendment's use of the word "witness".
+Quoting a 1828 dictionary, the Court explained that a witness is one who "bear[s] testimony" and that "testimony" refers to a "solemn declaration or affirmation made for the purpose of establishing some fact".
 Nonetheless, in Crawford, the Supreme Court explicitly declined to provide a "comprehensive" definition of "testimonial" evidence.
 The Crawford decision left the other basic components of the Confrontation Clause's applicability—the witness's availability and the scope of the cross examination—unchanged.

 In Davis v.
 Washington and its companion case, Hammon v.
 Indiana, the Court undertook the task of defining testimonial hearsay:

-Statements are nontestimonial when made in the course of police interrogation under circumstances objectively indicating that the primary purpose of the interrogation is to enable police assistance to meet an ongoing emergency.
-They are testimonial when the circumstances indicate that there is no ongoing emergency, and that the primary purpose of the interrogation is to establish or prove past events potentially relevant to later criminal prosecution.

 The Davis Court noted several factors that, objectively considered, help determine whether a statement is testimonial: